-Home energy audit service, watch the 1.5-minute video above.
+Northern California home energy advising service, watch the 1.5-minute video above.
 Chris in the video is my home energy advisor colleague.
 Video courtesy of HEA, Home Energy Analytics.

 Our priority is inexpensive fixes with high energy savings for you.
 Upgrading windows and installing a new furnace (both good ideas) can be done later, giving priority to the simpler, less expensive tips below.

-We follow this guideline when performing a walk-through of your home in person or on the phone.
+We follow the guideline below when performing a walk-through of your home in person or on the phone.
 We’re experts, we use time-proven building science applied to the guidelines below.
 Choose one or two items and begin today!

-– Replace key location (high-use) bulbs w LED bulbs, bring bulb to Home Depot, 2700k or 3000k rated bulb is pleasant warm color, 5000k is less desirable color for many people
+– Replace key location (high-use) bulbs w LED bulbs, bring bulb to Home Depot, 2700k or 3000k rated bulb light is a pleasant warm color, 5000k is a less desirable color for many people.

 – Check water heater temperature.
-Test, go to sink closest to water heater, test with hand under water, is it too hot?
-If so, you are overheating (paying for this energy) and mixing in cold water.
-Fix is turn down the temperature dial, check shower temp in a few days where it really matters.
+Test, go to a sink closest to your water heater, test with your hand under the water.
+Is it too hot?
+If so, you are overheating (paying for this energy) by mixing in cold water.
+The fix is turn down the temperature dial, check shower temp in a few days where it really matters.
 Lower it again until slightly hot.

-– Check for a hot water recirculation water pump at the water heater, adjust for heating shower water for morning or evening time.
+– Check for a hot water recirculation water pump at your water heater, adjust for heating shower water for morning or evening time.
 Install a timer if you don’t have one.

 – Do you have radiant baseboard heaters in any rooms?
 Make sure they are off in summer.
-Mini split heater/air conditioner is more efficient.
+Mini-split heater/air conditioner is far more efficient.
 Let’s talk.

-– HVAC (your heating/air conditioning system name) Do you have cold rooms?
+– HVAC (your heating, ventilating and air conditioning system) Do you have cold rooms?
 Check register vents directing air in one smooth flow, non-tumble or turbulence.
 Have HVAC technician review.

-– HVAC heater needs to be using setback programmable thermostat?
+– HVAC heater needs a setback programmable thermostat.

-– HVAC, install clean filter for heating system (yearly), check if wider filter can fit, they are more efficient, buy from Amazon
+– HVAC, install clean filter for heating system (change air filter yearly), check if wider (thicker) filter can fit, they are more efficient, buy them from Amazon

 – HVAC, cold rooms?
-Duct work highly likely has leaks, have contractor reseal with mastic (we’ve learned in a few years, tape-only deteriorates) Run the fan and hand check air flow in register of colder rooms.
+Ductwork highly likely has leaks, have contractor reseal with mastic (we’ve learned in a few years, using tape-only deteriorates in time) Run the fan and hand check air flow in register of colder rooms.
 If minmal air, have a HVAC tech check your system.
 Hire a certified pro for any system changes.

 – Attic insulation settles over time, have thickness checked by contractor, add wall and attic insulation if needed along with air sealing.
 These are inexpensive fixes.

 – Anyone cold at night?
 Use electric bed heating pad (foot area only), they auto off 2-3 hours, use socks, really!